Albania Car Rental Travel Guide

 Supplier terms

-For changes, documents, payments, and special cases, the supplier terms shown on the offer and voucher are the reference.
+For documents, payments, mileage, fuel policy, cross-border use, and special cases, always follow the supplier terms shown on the offer and confirmation.

 Fuel, mileage and rental length